flavienbwk/nvidia-cuda-mirror-docker/README.md

 ### CentOS 7

+You may want to follow [cyberciti.biz's tutorial](https://www.cyberciti.biz/faq/how-to-install-nvidia-driver-on-centos-7-linux) to install `nvidia-smi` or see the TL;DR below

 <details>
-<summary>You may want to follow [cyberciti.biz's tutorial](https://www.cyberciti.biz/faq/how-to-install-nvidia-driver-on-centos-7-linux) to install `nvidia-smi` or as a TL;DR :</summary>
+<summary>NVIDIA kernel configuration and install instructions</summary>

 ```bash
 # After configuring your ElRepo and EPEL repositories